Mouse Trap (1981 video game): Ports

-90 points and, cats are worth 100, 300, 500, 700, 900 and 1100 points.
+90 points, and cats are worth 100, 300, 500, 700, 900 and 1100 points.

 Coleco also ported Mouse Trap to the Atari 2600, simplifying graphics and gameplay.
 The maze is more squat with brighter walls, and doors form a single-colored set that flickers.
-Gameplay basics are the same, but the hawk, the "IN" area, and the bonus prizes are missing, there are three cats instead of six, and all doors move at once.
+Gameplay basics are the same, but the hawk, the "IN" area, and the bonus prizes are missing; there are three cats instead of six, and all doors move at once.
 Additionally, pressing the single joystick button will switch the doors' positions or activate a stored bone, depending on if the player does a long press or a quick tap.
 Scoring is also reduced significantly: cheese is worth 1 point instead of 10 points, cats are worth 10 points and do not increase in value, and clearing a maze awards only 100 points.

 Reception

+In his 1982 book How to Beat the Video Games, Michael Blanchet said that Mousetraps gameplay "closely resembles that of Pac-Man with a couple of very interesting twists".

-According to Electronic Games in 1983, Mouse Trap was unsuccessful because arcade owners viewed it "as basically another maze game."
+According to Electronic Games in 1983, Mouse Trap was unsuccessful because arcade owners viewed it as another "basic" maze game.